krischal111/dharmashala/Subjects/Communication-System/syllabus.md

 | 5     | 11, 12 and 13 | 6 + 2 + 6 = 14 | 20%                    |
 | Total |               | 62 hours       | 80%                    |

+* There may be minor variations in the marks distributions.

 ## Attributions to the Contributors: